Wrongful Death vs. Medical Malpractice

 - Medical malpractice

-Sometimes, a wrongful death lawsuit will follow a criminal trial initiated by the state and arising from the same circumstances.
-A well-known example is the successful civil suits brought by the families of Nicole Brown Simpson and Ron Goldman against O.J.
+A wrongful death lawsuit may follow a state-initiated criminal trial arising from the same circumstances.
+A well-known example is the successful civil suits that the families of Nicole Brown Simpson and Ron Goldman brought against O.J.
 Simpson.
-In this case, a jury found that Simpson was responsible for the two deaths and awarded damages totaling $33.5 million.
+A jury found that Simpson was responsible for the two deaths.
+The jury awarded $33.5 million in damages.

-In some circumstances, if the prosecutor declines to indict a suspect following a death, a wrongful death civil lawsuit may be the family's only recourse.
-For example, the parents of Michael Brown (the 18-year-old man shot and killed by police in Ferguson, Missouri) filed a wrongful death lawsuit after the state declined to prosecute the matter.
-This civil case was recently settled for $1.5 million.
+If the prosecutor does not indict a suspect following a death, a wrongful death suit could be the family's only recourse.
+For example, the parents of Michael Brown (the 18-year-old man shot and killed by police in Ferguson, Missouri) filed a wrongful death suit.
+The parents received a settlement of $1.5 million.
+This was after the state declined to prosecute the matter.

 Medical Malpractice

-On the other hand, medical malpractice is any conduct by a doctor, nurse, or other medical professional that falls below the accepted standard of professional care.
-Medical malpractice can result in injury to the patient, or in the death of a patient.
+Medical malpractice is any conduct by a doctor, nurse, or other medical professional that does not fulfill the accepted standard of care and causes harm.
+Medical malpractice can result in injury to the patient or in the death of a patient.
 Some examples of medical malpractice include:

 - Misdiagnosis of disease or condition